 When an auto manufacturer invites you to drive their car at a high altitude, steep hills, challenging curves and miles of non-paved roads they put their confidence in their engineers at the forefront.
-We drove the all-new 2019 Hyundai Santa Fe on all of those conditions, and more, and we were impressed with its performance and everything else in this new SUV.
-In the vacation town of Park City this Santa Fe was at home next to the Audis and Lexus’ we saw parked around the famous Stein Erikson Lodge.
+We drove the Hyundai Santa Fe on all of those conditions, and more, and we were impressed with its performance and everything else in this new SUV.
+In the vacation town of Park City, this Santa Fe was at home next to the Audis and Lexus’ we saw parked around the famous Stein Erikson Lodge.
 The Santa Fe makes a strong statement with its style and substance.

 But it is the profile of the Santa Fe that stands out, it features a dynamic character line that goes all the way from the headlights to the taillights and a larger daylight opening (DLO) with a satin surround that provides a sleek impression along with better visibility.
 Featured diamond-cut 19-inch wheels communicate strength, as does the car’s rear appearance, now featuring a muscular high and taut shape